KritiCParikh/LearningJourney/OOP.md

 It include improved security, data hiding, and modularity.

 **Real World Explanation**:
-Think of encapsulation as putting your motorbike’s engine, wheels, and seat inside a protective cover.
-You can ride the bike without needing to know how each part works.
-Encapsulation keeps the details hidden and only allows you to interact with what you need.
+Think of encapsulation as putting the motorbike’s engine, wheels, and seat inside a protective cover.
+We can ride the bike without needing to know how each part works.
+Encapsulation keeps the details hidden and only allows us to interact with what we need.

 **Example**: In the `Motorbike` class, attributes like `model`, `engine_capacity`, and `color` are kept private.
-This means you can't change them directly from outside the class.
-Instead, you use methods (like `display_info()`) to interact with them.
+This means we can't change them directly from outside the class.
+Instead, we use methods (like `display_info()`) to interact with them.

 ```python
 class Motorbike: